How to Hire a Manager

 One theory is that it’s easy to fall under the spell of the “brilliant jerk” during the hiring process.
 The stakes are high when you’re hiring a manager.
 A bad hiring decision at this level comes at a high cost.
 At the same time, research shows that inspiring, supportive managers increase employee retention and improve productivity.

 So how do you get the full package—technical know-how, leadership skills, and excellent mentoring skills?
 Knowing what to look for during the hiring process, as well as what to look out for, can help you identify effective leaders.
 These seven simple steps can help you tackle how to hire a manager.

 Step 1.
 Make Your Case for a New Management Hire

 If you’re buried in a raft of administrative tasks and you have more deadlines than you can keep track of, it may be time to make the case that your department needs a new manager.
 If you’re not sure how to hire a manager, you’ll need to take it step by step, beginning with a memo that explains how the issues you’re facing could be alleviated with a new hire.
 Pinpoint how this new hire could positively affect revenue, as well as how the position will serve as a resource for other departments.

 Then, list the qualities the ideal candidate will bring to the job.
 This document can serve as a starting point for your job description.

 You’ll likely want someone who knows how to manage up as well as down.
 The best managers ask their superiors to clarify goals and provide the information they need to motivate their team.
 Current best practices in how to hire a manager emphasize looking for candidates with emotional intelligence, which has been shown to improve innovation.

-Next consider your company’s culture.
+Next, consider your company’s culture.
 Is your workplace polished and professional, or fun and casual?
-Including your organization’s leadership approach in a company description that will accompany your job posting will increase your chances of attracting a candidate who has a coherent management philosophy.
+Including your organization’s leadership approach will increase your chances of attracting a candidate who has a similar management philosophy.